 HeLa cells were harvested and washed twice in cold PBS.
 Cells were then washed once in cold mitochondria isolation buffer (MIB; 200 mM mannitol, 70 mM sucrose, 1 mM EGTA, 10 mM Hepes, and 0.05% BSA, pH 7.4).
 Pellets were then resuspended in 1 ml of MIB and incubated at 4°C for 5 min.
 The cells were homogenized in Dounce homogenizer.
 The nuclei were separated and discarded by centrifugation at 750 g for 5 min, and the mitochondria and cytosolic fractions were finally separated by centrifugation at 10,000 g.
 The mitochondria-enriched fractions were resuspended in a minimal volume of MIB, and the mitochondrial and cytosolic protein concentrations were assessed using the BCA Protein Assay kit (Thermo Fisher Scientific).

-c and Smac/Diablo release
+In vitro cytochrome c and Smac/Diablo release

 Mitochondria were isolated from HeLa or lymphoblastoid cells, as described in “Cell fractionation.”
 Isolated mitochondria were resuspended at 0.5 mg/ml in a reaction buffer (125 mM KCl, 1 mM KH2PO4, 2.5 mM MgCl2, 0.2 mM EGTA, 5 mM Hepes, and 0.1% BSA, pH 7.4) in the presence of 10 mM succinate and 1 μM rotenone.
 After 5 min incubation at RT, the recombinant tBid protein (a gift from L. Scorrano, University of Padua, Padua, Italy) was added at the indicated concentrations and mitochondria were incubated for 15 min at 37°C. Mitochondria were then collected by centrifugation at 10,000 g for 5 min.
 Supernatants and pellets were analyzed by immunoblotting.